zlabjp/dex/Documentation/connectors-configuration.md

 * trustedEmailProvider: a `boolean`.
 If true dex will trust the email address claims from this provider and not require that users verify their emails.

+* domain: a `string` (optional).
+If set, users' email address domain must match the provided value.
+Email addresses that do not match will not be allowed to register or log in with dex.
+For example, if domain is set to example.com, the email address user@example.com will be granted an identity token, but user@example.net will not.

 In order to use the `oidc` connector you must register dex as an OIDC client; this mechanism is different from provider to provider.
 For Google, follow the instructions at their [developer site](https://developers.google.com/identity/protocols/OpenIDConnect?hl=en).
 Regardless of your provider, registering your client will also provide you with the client ID and secret.

 When registering dex as a client, you need to provide redirect URLs to the provider. dex requires just one: